sachin-sinha/BangDB/usecases/iot_vehicle_monitoring/README.md

-	Today's vehicle has lots of sensors generating lots of different data which if captured could be used for vehicle monitoring, predictive analytics, finding anomalies and taking corrective actions as needed either locally, remotely or in self healing mannner
+	Today's vehicle has lots of sensors generating lots of different data which if captured could be used for vehicle monitoring, predictive analytics, finding anomalies and taking corrective actions as needed either locally, remotely or in self-healing manner

 	The various data points (sensors) are as follows;
 		time